X-GS: An Extensible Framework for Perceiving and Thinking via 3D Gaussian Splatting: Entropy-Adaptive Gaussian Sampling for Generative VLMs

-To select the final $M$ tokens, we deploy a deterministic Top-$M$ sorting mechanism over the computed entropy scores.
-We directly extract the subset of Gaussians $\mathcal{S}$ that exhibit the highest semantic ambiguity:
+To select the final \(M\) tokens, we run a continuous Top-\(M\) sorting algorithm over these calculated entropy scores, explicitly extracting only the subset of Gaussians \(\mathcal{S}\) exhibiting peak semantic ambiguity:

-The resulting $M$ Gaussians are then projected into the VLM's embedding space.
-This strategy guarantees that the generative VLM receives an informative and tightly packed token sequence, actively filtering out redundant backgrounds while preserving critical object boundaries and structural frontiers required for robust multimodal reasoning.
+The resulting \(M\) Gaussians are then projected into the VLM's embedding space.
+This deterministic sampling naturally distills out redundant backgrounds while preserving critical semantic boundaries and object structures.
+The resulting token sequence seamlessly bridges the continuous geometric scene representation with the VLM's discrete context window for complex reasoning tasks, such as 3D visual question answering (VQA) and zero-shot scene captioning.